Henricus: Proposed college at Henricus

 The Virginia Company tried to found the first institution of higher education in British America.
 In 1618, they obtained a royal charter from King James I of England for a proposed University of Henrico.
-In 1619, the historic First Virginia General Assembly meet at Jamestown and passed their 5th Petition: "Send men to erect the Colledge", referred to it as "A worke of Conversion", and set aside land for it adjacent to and above Henricus.
+In 1619, the historic First Virginia General Assembly met at Jamestown and passed their 5th Petition: "Send men to erect the Colledge", referred to it as "A worke of Conversion", and set aside land for it adjacent to and above Henricus.
 In 1619, Henricus was also incorporated into the City of Henrico.
 The fort was abandoned by governor's orders during the Indian massacre of 1622, and largely destroyed by the Powhatan afterwards.

 By 1623, more settlers occupied the college land than before the massacre.
 The next year James I dissolved the Virginia Company, seizing its assets and transforming the proprietary colony into a royal one.
 The Crown controlled it from then on.

+End of colonial era

-In 1693, the College of William and Mary was established in Williamsburg under a new charter granted by the joint English monarchs King William III and Queen Mary II.
+Henricus became part of the Shire of Henrico (created 1634) and was renamed Henrico County in 1637.
+Virginia Company stockholder William Farrar acquired the property in 1637 and his descendants sold it to Thomas Randolph in 1737.
+Meanwhile, in 1693, the College of William and Mary was established in Williamsburg under a new charter granted by the joint English monarchs King William III and Queen Mary II.
 A plaque on the Wren Building, the college's first structure, ascribes the institution's origin to "the college proposed at Henrico".

-Today
+Modern era

 The area later saw action during the American Revolutionary War.
-During the American Civil War, the narrow neck of Farrar's Island on which Henricus was located was excavated to create the Dutch Gap Canal in an attempt to bypass Confederate defensive batteries along the James River.
-The channel was later widened, and the old river channel silted up, forming what is now the 810 acre Dutch Gap Conservation Area.
+During the American Civil War, it played a minor role in the Bermuda Hundred Campaign and in 1865 the Battle of Trent's Reach, one of the last major naval engagement of the conflict, was fought offshore.
+In the interim, Union General Benjamin Butler ordered troops to excavate the narrow neck of Farrar's Island on which Henricus was located to create the Dutch Gap Canal in an attempt to bypass Confederate defensive batteries along the James River.
+The channel was widened in 1870, and became the main channel of the James River, and the old river channel silted up, forming what is now the 810 acre Dutch Gap Conservation Area.

+In 1922, Chesterfield County annexed the former location of Henricus south of the Dutch Gap Canal from Henrico County.

+The area became used for sand and gravel mining, and sunken ships are still visible in the lagoon.
+Dominion Power still operates Chesterfield Power Station, with controversial coal ash lagoons adjoining the Dutch Gap Conservation area.